 \section{Error Bounds}

-Eqns. \eqref{eq:CorrectSolutionBound} and \eqref{eq:ErroneousEnergyBound} show that the correct and erroneous solutions are each bounded, from which it follows that the error is also bounded: \begin{thm} The error $\inorm{\statevec v - \statevec q}_J$ is bounded by data. \end{thm} \begin{proof} By the triangle inequality,
+Eqns. \eqref{eq:CorrectSolutionBound} and \eqref{eq:ErroneousEnergyBound} show that the correct and erroneous solutions are each bounded, from which it follows that the error is also bounded: \begin{theorem} The error $\inorm{\statevec v - \statevec q}_J$ is bounded by data. \end{theorem} \begin{proof} By the triangle inequality,

 The norm of the correct solution is bounded in \eqref{eq:CorrectSolutionBound}.
 To get the required bound for the erroneous solution,

 Therefore,

 The ratio of Jacobians, $\rho$, is bounded when the domains are valid, that is, $\rho \le {J_{max}}/{J_{e,min}}$, where $J_{e,min}>0$.
 Lastly, $\inorm{\statevec v}_{J_e} $ and $ \inorm{\statevec q}_J$ are each bounded by data through \eqref{eq:CorrectSolutionBound} and \eqref{eq:ErroneousEnergyBound}. \end{proof}